-Williamson was clear on the ROI metrics any new systems would need to provide.
+VICSuper’s Head of People and Talent was clear on the ROI metrics any new systems would need to provide.

 For the Learning module, the primary results focused on increases to the amount of discretionary learning completed, the resolution of learning needs and the time taken to resolve those needs., In addition, there were enhancements to the feedback loops – including team members having more regular, honest conversations about their performance and HR being able to demonstrate this vital step was occurring.

-From an onboarding perspective there were “hard cost” reductions, says Williamson, including reductions in paper and waste during the onboarding process.
+From an onboarding perspective there were “hard cost” reductions, including reductions in paper and waste during the onboarding process.
 In addition, there was an expectation that new employees would find their connection and ‘stick’ to the company earlier.
 This too has been delivered upon.

 “New hires really appreciate the online pack that they can complete at their leisure,” VICSuper’s Head of People and Talent says.
 “Also, having their team viewable and having a corporate video and story from our CEO makes them really feel connected to VicSuper much earlier than they have felt with other organisations.”